2017 1

 Already in October last year, during my usual visit to Bordeaux during harvest time and after tasting samples from vats, both before and after alcoholic fermentation, I felt this vintage was something special because of the velvety fruit and tannin, the striking sweetness of the must and incredible many nuances in taste.

 After initial tastings, it stood clear to me that 2016 isn't at all an exact copy of 2015, far from.
 The first adjectives which came to my mind were the ones like aristocratic and distinguished wines.
 Generally, 2016 vintage wines aren't as expressive as 2015 ones but have, in most cases, lower or max. same alcohol level, more elegance and finesse, and the same or even higher amount than in the 2015 vintage of ripe tannin (IPT – Index Polyphenol Totale).
-I don't have any particular favourite district/commune.
+I don't have any particular favorite district/commune.

 -----